-- a) not to accept the appeal, in cases when the appeal does not meet the conditions of acceptability and the administrative court of first instance has not done such a thing; - b) to leave the decision of the court of first instance in force; - c) to amend the decision; - ç) to reverse the decision and return the case for re-trial, in cases when the procedural violations are serious and for which the law expressly provides invalidity of the decision or of the procedure of adjudication; - d) to reverse the decision and dismiss the adjudication of the case, in cases when the case does not enter into judicial jurisdiction or when the lawsuit could not have been brought or the trial could not continue.
+- a) Not to accept the appeal, in cases when the appeal does not meet the conditions of acceptability and the administrative court of first instance has not done such a thing; - b) To leave the decision of the court of first instance in force; - c) To amend the decision; - ç) To reverse the decision and return the case for re-trial, in cases when the procedural violations are serious and for which the law expressly provides invalidity of the decision or of the procedure of adjudication; - d) To reverse the decision and dismiss the adjudication of the case, in cases when the case does not fall within the judicial jurisdiction or when the lawsuit could not be raised or the trial could not be continued.

-Article 51 Trial in administrative appeal in judicial session
+Trial in administrative appeal in judicial session

-- 1. The court, in chambers, decides to examine the case in judicial session with the presence of the parties, if it thinks that judicial debate is necessary in order to evaluate that: - a) new facts should be verified and new evidence receives for finding the factual situation in a full and accurate manner, when the conditions of article 47 of this law exist: - b) the decision against which the appeal was submitted was based on serious procedural violations, or on a wrongly found factual situation or in an incomplete manner;

-- c) for the purpose of correctly finding the factual situation, it should repeat the taking of some or all of the evidence received from the court of first instance. - 2.
-The above decision, date and hour of the judicial session are duly made known to the parties by the judicial secretariat at least 10 days before the date of holding of the judicial session.
+- 1. The court decides, in chambers, to examine the case in judicial hearing with the presence of the parties, if it thinks that judicial debate is necessary to evaluate that: - a) New facts should be verified and new evidence received for finding the factual situation in a full and accurate manner, when the conditions of article 47 of this law exist; - b) The decision against which the appeal was submitted was based on serious procedural violations, or on a wrongly found factual situation or in an incomplete manner; - c) For correctly finding the factual situation, it should repeat the taking of some or all the evidence received from the court of first instance. - 2.
+The above decision, date and hour of the judicial hearing are duly made known to the parties by the judicial secretariat at least 10 days before the date of holding of the judicial hearing.